sleighzy/ansible-zookeeper/README.md

 Ansible role for installing and configuring Apache ZooKeeper on RHEL / CentOS 7.

+This role can be used to install and cluster multiple ZooKeeper nodes, this uses all hosts defined for the "zookeeper-nodes" group in the inventory file by default.
+All servers are added to the zoo.cfg file along with the leader and election ports.

 ## Requirements

 Platform: RHEL / CentOS 7